Aki78/AirportHeistGroup3MetropoliaProject/README.md

 DANGER COMMANDS
-rm file.py		          removes file named (only for files not directory) rmdir			          removes and empty directory only rm -r [name of directory]         removes directory and everything in it rm -rf name		          remove recurssive force name of directoty rm *				  this will delete all files only! so make sure youre in the right directory rm -r * 			  deletes everything in directory including other directories rm -r *4*			  deletes everything that has a 4 in it
+rm file.py		          removes file named (only for files not directory) rmdir			          removes empty directory only rm -r [name of directory]         removes directory and everything in it rm -rf name		          remove recurssive force name of directoty, must use force to delete git directory rm *				  this will delete all files only! so make sure youre in the right directory rm -r * 			  deletes everything in directory including other directories rm -r *4*			  deletes everything that has a 4 in it